-Eye Contact: Treat dust in eye as a foreign object.
+- Eye Contact: Treat dust in eye as a foreign object.
 Flush with water to remove dust particles.
 Remove contact lenses if present and easy to do so.
 Avoid touching or rubbing eyes to avoid further irritation or injury.
-Seek medical help if irritation persists.

-Skin Contact: Wood dust may elicit contact dermatitis.
-Seek medical help if rash, irritation or dermatitis persists.

-Skin Absorption: Not known to be absorbed through the skin.
+Seek medical help if irritation persists. - Skin Contact: Resinated wood dust may elicit contact dermatitis.
+Seek medical help if rash, irritation, or dermatitis persists. - Skin Absorption: Not known to be absorbed through the skin.